jhviggo/world-of-zindria/Session notes/Session 57 day 92.md

 2. Azuth
 3. Brit
 I cheated a little by using enhance ability.
 Ez spies on Brit working out, creepy.
 After 2 days we get to Crossguard, it's a large city filling the island on the river, overhanging a waterfall with a bridge on either side of the river.
+This used to be the only way to cross from the northern to southern Vasselheim.
+This city is the old capitol of Vasselheim, but because it's on an island it couldn't grow forever.
+So once it filled the island [[Folksheaven]] got bigger and became the capitol as airships were invented.